jam3scampbell/llama-lying/README.md

 Setup: python 3.10, pip install -r requirements.txt

 # Features in this repository
+## Prompted Lying
+Filter data using LLaMA-7b-chat through the filter_data.py file.

+Afterwards, one can test and graph the recall of various prompts of interest using the test-and-graph-**b-.py files.
+One can then generate a .csv file of results and place them on a table using save-results-**b.py and table-results-**b.py.

 ## ModelActs: Activation Caching
 Activation caching and probing is done in the ModelActs class, defined in the utils/new_probing_utils.py file.
 ModelActs is a class to handle all preparation for training and testing probes.